Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 "And you've lost faith?"

 "No!"
 Kirk exclaimed "No, not that.
-It is more that...now you are my friends, my trusted allies.
+It is more that... now you are my friends, my trusted allies.
 You are *people* to whom I look for strength, not gods to whom I look for inspiration.
 I still think your species will change the galaxy for the better, but I do not *worship* you any more."

 "Yeah, we don't deserve that."

 "If you say so.
 I love you, Allison."
 Seeing her face going slack in surprise, he hastened to elaborate.
 "Your species, that is.
 I would not change to be one of you, but you have no idea how happy it makes me that the human race exists.
-You excite and scare me - you represent death too, but you represent the...the right *kind* of death.
+You excite and scare me - you represent death too, but you represent the... the right *kind* of death.
 Being around your kind makes me feel alive rather than terrified."

 Allison didn't know how to take that.
-"I guess...thanks?"
+"I guess... thanks?"

 Kirk stooped a little, a gesture of acknowledgment.
 "It is only a half-formed thought.
 But thank you for hearing it, Allison."